-Physiotherapy is concerned with human function and movement and maximising potential.
+Physiotherapy helps to maintain or restore function and movement and maximise your potential.
 It uses physical approaches to promote, maintain and restore physical, psychological and social wellbeing due to injury, illness, disability or ageing.
 It can also help reduce the risk of further illness or injury.

 Physiotherapy's value in multiple sclerosis is now widely recognised.
 It is seen as especially helpful in promoting activity and exercise for people with MS to help you resume, or maintain, an active and independent life.
 It can be valuable for many MS symptoms and is particularly useful for managing stiffness, balance, spasticity and spasms.
 Physiotherapy involves a holistic approach, which considers the body as a whole, rather than just focusing on the illness or injury.
 It directly involves you the patient in your own care - often you will be given exercises to carry out at home between sessions.

 Physiotherapist is a protected title.
-All physiotherapists must be registered with the Health Professions Council; they may also have the letters MCSP or FCSP after their name (member or fellow of the Chartered Society of Physiotherapy).
-You can check whether your physiotherapist is registered using the search facility on the Health Professions Council's website.
+All physiotherapists must be registered with the Health and Care Professions Council (HCPC); they may also have the letters MCSP or FCSP after their name (member or fellow of the Chartered Society of Physiotherapy).
+You can check whether your physiotherapist is registered using the search facility on the Health and Care Professions Council's website.